johnsrj/PLEWD/README.md

 ## Diego Cunha
-  Second year student of Information Systems on Amazona's Estate University, one of the founders of the original idea of the app
+  Second year student of Information Systems on Amazonas's State University, one of the founders of the original idea of the app
 ## Erica Amoedo
-  Second year student of Information Systems on Amazona's Estate University, one of the founders of the original idea of the app
+  Second year student of Information Systems on Amazonas's State University, one of the founders of the original idea of the app
 ## William Freitas
   Fourth year student of Computer Engineering.